Pranjal-Adhikari/WatchParty/README.md

 3. Enter root folder with terminal
 4. Type "npm start"

-Note: If you want to host this locally, but want to have people join from anywhere, I suggest using Cloudflare's free tunneling
+Note: If you want to host this locally, but want to have people join from anywhere, I suggest using Cloudflare's free tunneling.

 # Tips and Tricks
 - If you're lagging, have all the watchers pause at the same time using the dedicated pause button, then have one person play using the dedicated play button